The American Revolution and the New Country: American History, 1755-1790

 The loss of the American colonies was more important than the gain of Canada.

 The French and Indian War was part of a global conflict between England and France.
 After England’s victory in North America, they made bad decisions affecting their American colonies.
 From being an ally, Americans became increasingly angry at English policies.
-The result was that only 12 years after the official end of the French and Indian War (1763), Americans rose up in revolt against English rule.
+The result was that only twelve years after the official end of the French and Indian War (1763), Americans rose up in revolt against English rule.
 The American Revolution was on.

+Fighting broke out between English soldiers and their American allies on the one side and French Canadians and their Native American allies on the other in 1755.
 Americans, especially from New England, fought with the British army against the French Canadians and their Native American allies.
 American colonists contributed many troops and much material support.
 Thousands of Americans died or were wounded.

 This conflict then became part of the Seven Years War (1756-1763), a global conflict between England and France.
-This war was fought in Europe, India, the Caribbean and North America.
+This war was fought in Europe, India, the Caribbean, and North America.
 It ended in victory for the English; England took over French Canada and French territory in the upper Ohio Valley.

 Everyone focused on the tariff, not the lower price.
 Another colony-wide boycott was begun.
-As East India ships arrived at American ports, local mobs (or protest groups) blocked the unloading of the tea.
+As East India Company ships arrived at American ports, local mobs (or protest groups) blocked the unloading of the tea.
 In Boston, a mob boarded a ship and dumped the tea into the harbor.
 This was the final straw for the frustrated English.
 The damned colonists were destroying English private property!

 Boston was singled out for harsh punishment.
 English soldiers were sent to seize Boston, close the port, suspend elected governments, and close the courts.
 In short, martial law was declared.
 The head of the English army in North America, General Gage, had total authority.
 This was probably unexpected.
 In the past, England always backed down in the face of organized protests and boycotts.
+Worse yet, English soldiers killed five Americans in the so-called "Boston Massacre."

 1775